It's all the the planning

 We understand that for many clients out there, planning a website and understanding the various aspects involved is often as clear as mud.

-We like to keep everything upfront, which makes everyone comfortable before the process starts, so we have created this simple guide to help you understand and plan your new website as simply as possible.
+We like to keep everything upfront, which makes everyone comfortable before the process starts, so we have created this simple guide to help you understand, and plan, your new website as simply as possible.

 How big should it be?

-The simplest way to think about your new website is like a magazine with a front cover and pages inside.
+The most simple way to think about your new website is that it's similar to a magazine with a front cover and pages inside.
 Depending how complex your business is, the amount of 'internal' pages will vary, from as few as one, to as many as ten or more.

-So when thinking your business with a website, think about what a magazine doing the same might look like if it were a printed magazine.
+When thinking about your business as a website, think about what it might look like if it were a printed magazine.

 Here's a simple, guide that may help...